kochoa76/kochoa76.github.io/_posts/2018-10-22-javascript_trip_ups_-_hoisting_and_scope.markdown

    }
 ```

 This example is tricky but it reviews what we've recently learned.
-If you call second() the engine will return:
+If you call `second()` the engine will return:

 ```
  Inside first()
  myVar is currently equal to: Foo
 ```

- This is because the function first() does not see const myVar= "Bar" in second() this is because the global scope is the parent scope of the function first() not the function second(). *Remember the Scope Chain goes up.* Additionally, the JS doesn't care *where* the function is invoked but instead where it's *declared*.
-So when first() is called, and console.log('myVar is currently equal to: myVar) is run it goes up the scope chain to find myVar and prints 'Foo'.
+ This is because the function `first()` does not see `const myVar= "Bar"` in `second()` this is because the global scope is the parent scope of the function `first()` not the function `second()`. *Remember the Scope Chain goes up.* Additionally, the JS doesn't care *where* the function is invoked but instead where it's *declared*.
+So when `first()` is called, and `console.log('myVar is currently equal to: myVar)` is run it goes up the scope chain to find myVar and prints `'Foo'`.

  Lexical scope has to do with where your code is declared.

 **Hoisting**

-Definition on MDN:   suggests that variable and function declarations are physically moved to the top of your code, but this is not in fact what happens.
+Definition on MDN:

+> suggests that variable and function declarations are physically moved to the top of your code, but this is not in fact what happens.
 Instead, the variable and function declarations are put into memory during the compile phase, but stay exactly where you typed them in your code.

 Hoisting has to do with the two phases of the JS engine: compilation and execution.